partials-dev/catering/README.md

 A simple utility for the band to use because we CANNOT remember whose turn it is to cook for rehersal.

+## What's new:
+ - Activity log with undo function!

 ## Features:
  - Pulls events from a google calendar
  - Lazily loads and assigns members to cook on those days